frederic-perez/AmE-dictionary/data/idioms.md

 __open sesame__
 __other than (something)__ :four: Besides or excluding something. _Other than having a view of the parking lot, his apartment is great._ _Other than that, blah blah blah._
 __otherwise known as__ Used to indicate a different name that people know or that a person uses. _France’s King Louis XIV, otherwise known as the Sun King._
+__otherworldly__
 __out (of) the (starting) gate__ :two: At or from the very starting position. _Out the gate, the company’s latest video game console has proven wildly popular._
 __out of (one’s) hair__ No longer pestering or annoying to one; not one’s responsibility or burden any longer. _I’ve gotten the kids out of my hair for a few hours so I can go and get a relaxing massage by myself._ _Once these auditors from the IRS are out of our hair, we can get back to business as usual._
 __out of (one’s) shell__ Less shy, reserved, or reticent and in a more sociable, outgoing, or enthusiastic state. _Samantha was quite a quiet girl growing up, but she really started coming out of her shell in college._ _Jack is actually a very funny, engaging guy once he’s out of his shell._
 __out of character__
 __out of date__
+__out of harm’s way__
 __out of house and home__ Evicted; no longer having a place to live. _If my wife loses her job like so many of her co-workers, we’ll be out of house and home for sure._
 __out of kilter__ :two: _Out of kilter with the times._
 __out of left field__ Uncommon, unpopular, or otherwise strange. _Well, that suggestion is certainly out of left field!
 How did you come up with that one?_
 __out of nowhere__
 __out of pocket__ :three::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
+__out of sight, out of mind__
 __out of steam__ :dart: Completely exhausted, fatigued, or without energy or motivation.
 __out of the blue__
 __out of the wood(s)__ No longer in danger or dealing with a particular difficulty, though not entirely resolved.
 Usually used in the negative. _Her surgery went as well as we could have hoped, but she’s not out of the woods yet._
 __out of thin air__ :two: From nothing, as of something that has suddenly materialized.
 Appearing suddenly and unexpectedly. _The great ones create ideas out of thin air._
 __out of this world__ Extremely good.
 __out of tune with (someone or something)__ At odds with someone or something; not in harmony or agreement with someone or something. _I’m often out of tune with my family because they don’t approve of my line of work._
-__out of whack__
+__out of whack__ :dart::three: _My hormones are out of whack._
 __out the wazoo__
 __out there__ :astonished: Somewhat unusual, unconventional, crazy, or eccentric.
 Sometimes hyphenated. _Our manager is always coming up with some out-there ideas on how to improve productivity._ _My uncle Jerry is a little out there, but he’s a really sweet guy._
+__out with the old, in with the new__
+__out-of-pocket__ Out-of-pocket expenses are costs connected with work that people pay themselves at first but are usually paid back to them later. _I charge twenty dollars an hour plus out-of-pocket expenses._ Note: If you pay out of pocket, you pay for something yourself and claim the money back later. _As long as people have to pay out of pocket to see a physician, many people will not get the necessary care._
 __outie__ _slang_ Out of here; leaving. _That’s it, I’m not waiting any longer—I’m outtie!
 No way, this is too gross for me!
 I’m outtie._
 __outside the box__ (Also, to think outside the box) To think or behave in an unconventional way, in a novel or often creative fashion.
 The “box” in question represents the limits of what is usually thought or done.
+__ouy (of) the (starting) gate__
 __over (one’s) head__ :three: __1__ Too complicated to be understood by one. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least.
 A lot of this technical stuff is way over my head._ __2__ Bypassing one’s authority. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __3__ Lingering as a source of concern or worry for one. _All these bills are hanging over my head, and I don’t get paid for another week.
 I’m so glad that exam is over—it’s been over my head for months._
 __over the course of__ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
 __over the hill__ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)
 __over the hills and far away__ To or at some distant, remote point or location. _Rather than focusing on the here and now, John’s ideas for the future are always over the hills and far away._
 __over the hump__ Past the worst, most difficult, or most stressful part (of something); more than halfway done (with something). _I know this project has been trying, but we’re finally over the hump.
 Everything should go smoothly now._ _We must get over the hump._
 __over the top__
-__owing to__ Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._
+__owing to__ :dart::three: Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._ _Cancer plans are essential owing to the complexity of care._
 __pace around__ To walk around nervously or anxiously. _He was pacing around making people nervous._
 __package deal__ :two: A group of many or various things sold together at a single, often reduced price. _They’re offering a package deal where you buy three DVDs and get a fourth for free._
 __paint a (some kind of) picture of (something)__ To give an elaborate or detailed description of something that portrays it in a specific way. _The board meeting painted a pretty grim picture of the company’s future._
 __paint the town red__ Have a good time.
+__panic attack__
 __paper chase__ A task that involves completing and/or going through a lot of paperwork. _After getting married and buying a house, doing my taxes has become a real paper chase._
 __pardon my French__ :two: Excuse me for swearing.
 __park the bus__ In football (soccer), to employ all (or nearly all) of a team’s active players in defending its own side of the pitch. _Protecting a narrow one-point lead, it looks like the home team has parked the bus for the remaining minutes of the match._
 __part company (with/from somebody/something)__
-__part ways (with one)__
+__part ways (with one)__ :two::hammer:
-__party crasher__ One who attends a party without having been invited.
+__party crasher__ :two: One who attends a party without having been invited. _I don’t mind party crashers coming to my parties, so long as they behave themselves._
-__party pooper__ (party poopers) A person who dislikes or refuses to participate in social events, often with the result of detracting from others’ enjoyment of such events. _Amy is such a party pooper.
+__party pooper__ :two: (party poopers) A person who dislikes or refuses to participate in social events, often with the result of detracting from others’ enjoyment of such events. _Amy is such a party pooper.
 She thinks our company’s social functions are stupid and just stands around pouting the whole time._
+__pass along__
 __pass away__ _euphemism_ To die. _When I pass away, I don’t want an elaborate funeral._
 __pass on__
 __pass up__
-__pass with flying colors__
+__pass with flying colors__ :two::hammer:
 __pat (one) on the back__ To praise one. _The only reason he stays late at work is so the boss will pat him on the back._
 __patch up__ :three::dart: __1__ To mend, repair, or service something to the point of being functional or whole again, especially temporarily, typically by adding material to cover or connect broken or missing parts.
 A noun or pronoun can be used between “patch” and “up.”
 To fix something quickly so it can be used until it’s repaired properly or replaced. _John patched up the hose with an old bike tube._ __2__ To restore a relationship damaged by a disagreement or dispute.
 A noun or pronoun can be used between “patch” and “up.” _I tried to patch up my dispute with Marcy, but she isn’t ready to forgive me._ __3__ To treat someone’s wound, injury, or illness.
 A noun or pronoun can be used between “patch” and “up.” _I know you’re hurting, but the doctors here will patch you up._
 __pay (one’s) last respects__ To show or express one’s respect for someone who has died, especially by attending their funeral, wake, memorial service, etc. _Anyone who wishes to pay their last respects to my husband is welcome to do so at the viewing this Saturday, from 10 AM to 4 PM._